MauricioTRP/MauricioTRP/README.md

-- 👋 Hi, I’m @MauricioTRP neewbie on CS
+- 👋 Hi, I’m @MauricioTRP
-- 👀 I’m interested in Music and Web Development
+- 👀 I’m interested in Music and Software Development
-- 🌱 I’m currently learning ReactJS and Ruby on Rails
+- 🌱 I use mainly Ruby on Rails and know some basics of ReactJS
-- 💞️ I’m looking to collaborate on Web App Developing
 - 📫 You can reachme at mauriciofb@gmail.com

 <!---